emard/esp32ecp5/README.md

     f.write("import uftpd\n")
     import webrepl_setup

-Enable it, choose any password as you like (and write or remember it) and let it reboot ESP32.
+When prompted, enable "webrepl" by choosing "E".
+When prompted type any password you like, "webrepl" service will later ask for this password.
+Finally agree to reboot ESP32.

 with web browser open [micropython webrepl](http://micropython.org/webrepl), enter IP address of ESP32 and upload "ecp5.py", (optionally also "uftpd.py"